Maaali12/Maaali12/README.md

 # 💫 About Me:
 Hey, my name is Max/Mali.
 I am currently an apprentice software developer at Heinrich Heine University Düsseldorf.
 I develop AI supported applications in Python.
-I am also currently learning C++.<br>In my spare time I am learning C# for game development with Source 2 via s&Box.
-I also like modelling objects for 3D printing in the software Blender
+I am also currently learning C++ and Lua.<br> I also like modelling objects for 3D printing in the software Blender

 # 💻 Tech Stack: